Daniellllo13/Tic-tac-toe-/README.md

 ### Version 1.0.1

-#### Struktur
+#### structure

-printtavla
-tavla
+print_board
+board
+this is the two tic-tac-toe board that i added from the beginnning. board is like a name of the list that containts all keys that mean the postistion, from 1 - 9.
+While the print_board is just the function where the variable (board) is located.
+The reason of why i have the function is beacuse i will recall board for every features that is happining in the game.

 ### Version 1.0.2

 #### checkwin
-    Checkwin in vertical and diognal ways
+    Check_win in vertical and diognal ways

    checkdraw

+   check_win is just the name of the function. samething here i have this function to just recall for every features that is done in the game.

 ### Version 1.0.3

 #### GAME
-play_game, now you can print and play the game,
+play_game

+play_game is just the the name of the function.
+Samething here we need somthing to reacall. play_game contains everything that will make the game playable

 ### Version 1.0.4

 #### Klasser
-PLayer:klass, i created the srutchur for players when you play 2 persons.
+class Player,

+this class, is to know how much you are, and to put you on right position, first player: Daniel second player: Nicklas.
+Daniel = x nicklas = O. That is just and example of what the class do.
+But it really do more then that.

 ### Version 1.0.5

-#### filhantering
+#### file management

-Now you can really, play against your mate, and you can se some text that was in another page
+I use two diffrent file management.
+The first one is just import from another file named (klassen) Second one is the file management that is used to read lines

 ### Version 1.0.6

 #### Bot
-are you alone? no problem now we have created a bot that will go against you if you are alone
+are you alone? no problem now we have created a bot that will play against you if you are alone

 ## Att bidra (Contribution)